WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 There are countless reasons why it is the only logical choice to be [bitcoin-only](https://bitcoin-only.com).
 With Bitcoin we have a once in a lifetime opportunity to manifest libre sound money.
-If we succeed, then this might emerge an utmost beautiful agora of sovereign individuals.
+If we succeed, then an utmost beautiful agora of sovereign individuals may emerge .
 If we fail, then this will conjure up the most horrific Orwellian nightmare.
-There is no room for wasted time and energy, this Great Work requires our full attention.
+There is no room for wasted time and energy, this great work requires our full attention.
 Any line of code written to support a random shitcoin takes away scarce developer time to work on real problems.
 :::

 :::details
 ### Why is the anonymity set 100?

-Sufficient anonymity set is a hard question, that not yet enough research done to answer it definitively.
+ It is difficult to determine a sufficient anonymity set since enough research hasn’t been conducted to provide a definitive answer.
-The rough consensus among many privacy researchers is that an anonymity set above 50 could be considered sufficient.
+However,the rough consensus among many privacy researchers is that an anonymity set above 50 could be considered sufficient.
 Furthermore our calculations have shown that with the liquidity of today’s mixers our mixing rounds would take 1 to 5 minutes with 100 anonymity set and 0.1 BTC fixed denomination.
 :::

 :::details
-### Is there a way to check Wasabi uptime status?
+### Is there a way to check Wasabi's uptime status?

 Yes, you can check the status of Wasabi-related services and websites (like APIs, Backend, etc.) via [UptimeRobot Wasabi Status Page](https://stats.uptimerobot.com/EZW50TW1Go).
 :::